10.3 Support to youth work

 Cooperation between statutory authorities and non-statutory organisations, and between paid and voluntary workers is fundamental to youth work in Germany.

 Youth work includes other forms of cooperation between practitioners, academics and politicians.
-One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung), which aims to improve intercultural and racism awareness in associational youth work.
+One example is the network for intercultural youth organisation work and research (Netzwerk interkulturelle Jugendverbandsarbeit und Jugendverbandsarbeitsforschung, available in German), which aims to improve intercultural and racism awareness in associational youth work.
 Another example is the federal network for child and youth work (Bundesnetzwerk Kinder- und Jugendarbeit) which was established in 2019.
 It serves as a national platform for the various fields of practice and subject areas relevant to youth work, and promotes a professional debate around the fundamentals of youth work.

 In individual cases, the various forms of cooperation (see examples above) can be established on the basis of (formalised) agreements.
 However, federal law contains no specific provisions regarding cooperation in the field of youth work.